ehan03/jds-mma-data/README.md

 ### Record Linkage

 All record linkage logic can be found inside `notebooks/matching/` as Jupyter notebooks and should be executed in the order of filename prefix numbering.
-It is important that the bout ID matching code is run last as it depends on the outputs of event ID and fighter ID matching.

 ### Database Creation